jgaryi/E115_BirdWatchingApp/README.md

     - Run the `docker-shell.sh` to launch the container.
     - Run the `birdlocations.py` within the container

-Currently, the Python script identifies the locations of birds, with remote sensing images in the background that include key habitat characteristics such as deforestation and biodiversity indicators.
-Future milestones will build on this foundation to develop a model that identifies other areas where the bird is likely to be found, based on predictions from a geo-referenced model using remote sensing data (we are still evaluating a suitable "occupancy model" available on GitHub).
+Currently, the Python script identifies the locations of the bird, with remote sensing images in the background that include key habitat characteristics such as deforestation and biodiversity indicators.
+Future milestones will build on this foundation to develop a map that identifies other areas where the bird is likely to be found, based on predictions from a geo-referenced model using the remote sensing data.

 <br><br>
 ## Notebooks/Reports